 1) Add the water and chicken to the pan, and begin to cook.
 As the water begins to boil you will notice white foam collecting at the top.
 Take time to clear this foam off the top with a ladle until the water is almost clear.

-2) Leave the chicken to cooking, adding the paprika, coriander and turmeric to the pan at this point.
+2) Leave the chicken to cook, adding the paprika, coriander and turmeric to the pan at this point.

 3) Whilst the chicken is cooking blend the zucchini, pepper, tinned tomatoes and chillis until smooth.